ma-compbio/Phylo-HMGP/README.md

 # Phylo-HMGP
-Continuous-trait Phylogenetic Hidden Markov Gaussian Process Model
+Continuous-trait Probabilistic Hidden Markov Gaussian Process Model

 Part of the code is developed based on modification or reusing the source code of the hmmlearn package https://github.com/hmmlearn/hmmlearn.